geekxByte/CacheStitcher/CacheStitcher/README.md

 ## Manual

-A complete manual with a description of all features and the workflow for a typical use case can be found in the document [CacheStitcher_manual.pdf](CacheStitcher_manual.pdf).
+A complete manual with a description of all features and the workflow for a typical use case can be found in the document

 ## Installing prerequisites and starting CacheStitcher

-You can download prebuilt binaries of _CacheStitcher_ for 64bit Linux and Windows at https://github.com/BSI-Bund/CacheStitcher/releases/.
+You can download prebuilt binaries of _CacheStitcher_ for 64bit Linux and Windows.
 For each system you have to install one necessary prerequisite first.

 ### Ubuntu